Gregg County workers take crash course in better driving with FAAC simulator

 Published on April 15, 2019

 NEW BRITAIN — Police Sgt.
 Thomas Gray adjusts the patrol car’s seat, straps on the seat belt, shifts into drive and begins a lights-and-siren emergency run across town.
-Rush-hour traffic makes it more of a maze than a race, and Gray gets bounced around a bit as he swerves past a bus, brakes fast for … Continued
+Rush-hour traffic makes it more of a maze than a race, and Gray gets bounced around a bit as he swerves past a bus, brakes fast … Continued

 HIGH-SPEED PURSUIT AND DRIVING ACCIDENTS: THE AGE FACTOR